pink-gorilla/webly/README.md

 ## web app
 - dynamically generated app html that works with csrf
 - ring middleware for api calls
-- routing with bidi (this allows to have links within the web-app)
 - this means a registry for ring-handlers and reagent-views

 ## webly build